BND Hamburger Icon

 How are you supposed to get quality traffic to your site and turn visitors into customers if people can’t find your site?
 It’s a significant issue for e-commerce businesses and one that could make or break a business.

-“If the company doesn’t show up on the first page of Google’s search results for relevant keywords, then it’s unlikely that prospective customers will find them,” said Michael Anderson, marketing and SEO specialist at GeoJango Maps.
+“If the company doesn’t show up on the first page of Google’s search results for relevant keywords, then it’s unlikely that prospective customers will find them,” said Michael Anderson, SEO manager at collystring.
 “The best way to overcome this challenge is to invest in SEO.
 E-commerce companies should conduct keyword research, implement on-page SEO best practices, and work on building high-authority links to their website.”

 Anderson said if all of the above is done correctly, it will lead to higher search visibility and optimized lead generation